PredaLure attracts ladybugs, lacewings and many other beneficial insects that prey on pests in your garden!

 Some of the beneficial insects attracted by PredaLure:

 Instructions: To use remove plastic pad lure from foil package.
 Do not cut plastic which is the controlled release membrane.
 Attach twist tie.
 In a garden or nursery setting hang dispenser at crop height equidistant from each other or in "hot spots" where pest population is high.
-General use rate in the garden is one per 400 sq.ft. or one per large tree.
-In the landscape space every 40-50 feet.
+General use rate in the garden is one per 400 sq.ft. or one per large tree, in the landscaped spaces every 40-50 feet.